Vivid Sydney: Vivid Ideas

-Vivid School
+Vivid Food

-Introduced in 2019, the Vivid School program targets talks, fora, and workshops centred around creativity and innovation to young people.
-The program includes topics such as vocational pathways in creative industries.
+Introduced in 2023, Vivid Food is a new pillar incorporating local and international chefs across several venues in Sydney.

 Past light installations

 Musical Cubes, a light installation, was an interactive activity in the harbour.
 In this activity, a group of six individuals would take part in a musical experiment.
 Each member would be given a three dimensional cube.
 Each cube represented a different instrument (guitar, piano, etc.) and each side of the cube would represent a different pace (measured in beats per minute).
 Every member of the group would take their cube, select a side, and place the cube on a table.
 A computer program would then interpret all the information from the cubes and play the resulting musical beat over loud speakers that surrounded the table.
 Participants would be allowed to change the tempo of their instrument and as they changed them, the program would react to reflect the change and play the new tune.

 In 2015, Heart of the City, was another light installation located in the harbour.
 This was one of the more popular activities at Vivid due to its immersive nature.
 Heart of the City resembled a large, solid beanbag chair and was located near the Sydney Opera House.
 Upon reaching the front of the line, participants would be asked to seat themselves in the middle of the chair.
 Once seated, they would be instructed by a Vivid Sydney volunteer to insert their finger into a small hole located near the chair.
 If your finger was inserted correctly, the chair would begin to light up red to match your heartbeat.
 As participants began to notice this, their heart rate sometimes increased causing the chair to light up more rapidly.